badadarr/badadarr/README.md

 * Robotik n Drone Lovers 🤖<..>🚁
 * Build something new technology using Arduino 💻
 * currently I'm learning iOS fundamentals 💻
-* currently learn deeply about software engineer at apple 🍏
+* currently learn deeply about software engineer in apple 🍏
 * Contact me for more, here is my Email: badar.maulana.techno@gmail.com

 ### About ME👇